 When revising your manuscript, taking into account the reviewers’ and Editor’s feedback, please highlight all changed text using red font.
 Please do not use tracked changes as they can make manuscripts difficult to follow.
-To submit revised papers please log into your author centre in ScholarOne Manuscripts and click ‘Create a Revision’.
+To submit a revised manuscript please log into your author centre in ScholarOne Manuscripts and click ‘Create a Revision’.

 The submission process is very similar to that for new manuscripts.
 You will be able to amend any details you wish.
 At stage 6 (‘File upload’) please delete the files for your original manuscript, and upload your revised documents.

 Please upload an anonymous response to the editor and reviewers' comments, which includes a point by point response to the feedback given in the decision email, alongside your revised Word file.

 Review your manuscript as a PDF, and click ‘submit’.

-Please do not submit your revised paper as a new paper, as revised manuscripts are processed differently.
-If, when you click ‘create a revision’, a message is shown saying that the revision option has expired, please contact the Editorial Office on email@example.com to have it reactivated.
+Please do not submit your revision as a new manuscript, as revised manuscripts are processed differently.
+If the revision option on your manuscript has expired, please contact the Editorial Office on email@example.com to have it reactivated.

-Any appeal against a decision about a paper should be filed within 28 days of notification of the decision.
+Any appeal against a decision on a manuscript should be filed within 28 days of notification of the decision.
 The appeal should be in the form of a letter addressed to the Editor-in-Chief and submitted to the JAN editorial office.
 The letter should include clear and concise grounds for the appeal, including specific points of disagreement with the decision.
 The appeal will then be assessed by the JAN management team, led by the Editor-in-Chief, and informed by the reviewer assessments and subsequent editorial communications

-You will be informed of the outcome of the appeal in writing, normally within 28 days.
+You will be informed of the outcome of the appeal within 28 days.
 The decision will be final.